vcvpaiva/DialecticaCategories/README.md

    6d.
 "The Axiom of Choice and the Partition Principle from Dialectica Categories" -- slides from the meeting "Cantor Meets Robinson" https://cantormeetsrobinson.files.wordpress.com/2019/04/gdasilva.pdf
+    Samuel G Da Silva, The Axiom of Choice and the Partition Principle from Dialectica Categories, Logic Journal of the IGPL, 2020;, jzaa023, https://doi.org/10.1093/jigpal/jzaa023

  7. Dialectica over partial order, in LC Pereira festschrift, http://vcvpaiva.github.io/includes/pubs/2015boundedDial.pdf